MikeBeller/janet-abstract/README.md

 having its own function pointer in the abstract type header.
 Both of these issues lead to difficulty implementing containers in Janet outside the core, regardless of whether they are in C or Janet.

-I suppose the answer could be "if you are going to create a container outside the core you can not use symbols as keys".
-If that be so, then we should at least write that down somewhere.